Telegram content that gets saved: series, catalogs, reactions & channel navigation

 • Resource bundles

-What makes catalogues effective:
+What makes catalogs effective:

 • They reduce scrolling friction